Petar2207/NPS-Driver-Analysis-using-Random-Forest-Gradient-Boosting-and-SHAP-/README.md

 - Creation of NPS categories: Detractor / Passive / Promoter

 ### 2. Models Used
-The project includes two tree-based ensemble models:
+The project includes tree-based ensemble model:

 #### 🌲 **Random Forest Classifier**
 - Robust to noise
 - Handles nonlinear relationships
 - Captures complex interactions
 - Works well with SHAP (TreeExplainer)

-#### 🔥 **Gradient Boosting Classifier**
-(e.g., XGBoost, LightGBM, or sklearn GradientBoosting)
-- Sequentially builds strong learners
-- High accuracy on structured data
-- Provides SHAP-friendly model structure

 ### 3. Explainability with SHAP
 SHAP is applied to each model to reveal: